Hassan district: Demographics

 At the time of the 2011 census, 87.04% of the population spoke Kannada, 6.16% Urdu, 1.96% Telugu, 1.22% Tulu and 0.91% Tamil as their first language.

 Government and politics

+Governance

+The current member of parliament from Hassan is Shreyas M. Patel, the grandson of former member of parliament G. Puttaswamy Gowda.
+The current member of the Karnataka Legislative Assembly is Swaroop Prakash.

 Administrative divisions

-Hassan District is administratively divided into eight talukas (Panchayat blocks): Alur, Arkalgud, Arsikere, Belur, Channarayapatna, Hassan, Holenarasipura (H.N.
-Pura) and Sakleshpur, and 258 panchayat villages.
+Hassan district is divided into two revenue sub-divisions; Hassan and Sakleshpura talukas, each headed by a sub-divisional Magistrate a.k.a Assistant Commissioner.
+Each sub-division comprises four talukas each: